shieldgenerator7/DnD-Stories/Agranari/SpellList_Deer.md

 -   (Difficulty +10): Increase the bonus by an additional +1.
 -   (Difficulty +10): Increase the damage reduction by an additional +1.

+# Silent Step

+Difficulty: 20

+Modify your hooves, paws, feet, etc. to not make any noise when traversing terrain.
+You get a +5 bonus to Stealth checks relating to sound.

+# Minor Camouflage

+Difficulty: 10

+Change your skin and fur to match your surroundings.
+As long as you stay in that one spot, you are very difficult to spot.
+You get a +5 to Stealth checks relating to sight.